haskell-works/blog/drafts/2018-07-26-draft-post.md

-To achieve high performance, the parser needs to do as little possible, but traditional parsers are actually creating a lot of work for the hardware, that is incidental to solving the problem of making the document data accessible and much of it is hidden from us, the developer, by language and hardware abstractions, so the overhead is easy to overlook.
+To achieve high performance, the parser needs to do as little possible, but traditional parsers are actually creating a lot of work for the hardware, that is incidental to solving the problem of making the document data accessible and much of that overhead is hidden from us, the developer, by language and hardware abstractions, so the overhead is easy to overlook.

 We have seen how objects are severely expensive, especially when allocated en-mass.
 For our use-case their cost disproportionately exceeds their utility.